JHolzhey/Verloren/README.md

     * API for adding/removing entities from cells
     * API for the rastering of lines and polygons (ex. for adding obstacles like lakes to the spatial grid)
     * API for querying the grid with rectangles, circles, or rays, returning a list of potentially intersecting entities
-  * Collection of 2-D collision detection functions (ex. box-box, circle-circle, circle-polygon edge, line-line)
+  * API for physics: Collection of 2-D collision detection functions (ex. box-box, circle-circle, circle-polygon edge, line-line)
 * Physics System: _Includes..._
   * All sprites are culled if outside the rectangular view frustum
   * Player and enemy sprites steer/accelerate realistically